Programs Section Guidelines

-Example: The College of Arts & Sciences has a program page with both general information and multiple special programs.
+Example: The College of Arts & Sciences has a Programs page with both general information and multiple special programs.

 Programs Landing Pages without Tables

 Some schools do not require the table structure because of the nature of their programs.
-Their program page is a list of degrees with hyperlinks to the individual degree pages.
+Their Programs page is a list of degrees with hyperlinks to the individual degree pages.